cw4444/internal-comms-ops-dashboard/README.md

 Internal comms teams often spend too much time chasing inputs, formatting drafts, managing stakeholder handoffs and duplicating content across channels.
 This concept shifts that workload into a compact operating layer so the human operator can focus on judgement, sequencing and message quality instead of admin drag.

-## Next Good Enhancements

-- save requests, drafts, approvals and repository assets to persistent storage
-- role-based approvals and audit trail history
-- export to Word, email and CMS formats
-- integration with Teams, SharePoint or intranet tooling
-- analytics fed by real campaign performance data

 ## License

-This project is proprietary and is not licensed for commercial use, redistribution, or client installation without prior written permission.
+This project is proprietary.
+You may not use, copy, modify, redistribute, deploy, or install it for commercial or client use without prior written permission.

 Commercial licenses are available.
 For business use, professional installation, or deployment enquiries, contact: **cw4444@gmail.com**